Arkadiusz4/weather_tracker/README.md

 ### API key file

-Create a file called `apikey.h` in the project directory.
+Create a file called `apikey.h` in the project directory Place it in the `include` folder.

 Open the `apikey.h` file and paste the following code: